abdulmanafpv/abdulmanafpv/README.md

 ###  👋 Hi I am Abdul Manaf PV

 ## About:
 My name is Abdul Manaf PV.
-I am a AI Engineer at Msigma Gokulam Pvt Ltd. I have experience working in Python, Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, MySQL and cloud platforms like heroku and AWS.I am a BSc Physics graduated from University of Calicut.
+I am a AI Engineer at R&D Department of Msigma Gokulam Pvt Ltd. I have experience working in Python, Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, MySQL and cloud platforms like heroku and AWS.I am a BSc Physics graduated from University of Calicut.
 My Physics degree would provide a great background doing Machine Learning for physical sciences.
 My aim is to become a good Data Scientist

 ## Skills: